 And finally, define the storage (Personal) the certificate will be imported into.

 The certificate import is complete.

-Next time, we will look at working with Windows Azure Backup Agent on machines running Windows Servers.
+Next time, we will look at working with Microsoft Azure Backup Agent on machines running Windows Servers.
 Thank you for reading, and have a good one!